-Protective muscle splinting is a natural response by the body to protect a diseased/injured joint, or injured muscle.
+Muscle splinting is a natural response by the body to protect a diseased/injured joint, or injured muscle from further damage.
 The surrounding muscles go into permanent spasm, restricting the movement of the joint or injured area.
 Over time, this actually makes the situation worse as the muscles and surrounding fascia become dysfunctional and can no longer support the joint or injured muscle.
 Clinical Canine Massage can address these areas of dysfunction allowing stability and support to be restored to the joint.

 HYPERTONICITY AND TIGHT (SICK) MUSCLES